Steven Holt: Removal of gender identity from Iowa's civil rights code

 On February 23, 2025, Holt introduced House Study Bill 242 (HSB 242), which aimed to remove gender identity as a protected class from the Iowa Civil Rights Act.
 Holt argued that the inclusion of gender identity in the civil rights code elevated the rights of transgender people above those of cisgender women and girls.
 He stated that the bill was necessary to protect women's rights in sports and changing facilities.

 The bill faced significant opposition from LGBTQ+ rights advocates and Democrats, who argued that it would lead to widespread discrimination against transgender individuals in housing, employment, and public accommodations, despite the already high levels of discrimination these communities face.
 Protesters gathered at the Iowa State Capitol in opposition all week, with around 2,500 individuals filling the capitol on February 27, 2025, to voice their opposition to the removal of gender identity protections from the Iowa Civil Rights Act.

 Holt criticized those opposing the legislation, stating, "In spite of loud proclamations otherwise, transgender Iowans will have the same rights and protections as everyone else, as they should.
 But the removal of gender identity as a protected class will prevent the infringement on the rights of others, particularly women, who stand to be erased, along with decades of gains toward equality."

 Despite the opposition, Iowa became the first U.S. state to remove gender identity protections from its civil rights code.
 The Iowa House passed the Senate bill with a vote of 60-36, the Senate voted 33-15, and it was signed into law by Governor Kim Reynolds on February 28, 2025.

 Views on same-sex marriage and religious liberty

 Holt supports traditional marriage and works to protect religious liberty in Iowa through legislation that allows individuals to opt-out of participating in same-sex marriage ceremonies due to their religious beliefs.
 He has pledged to support efforts to recognize that the Supreme Court exceeded its authority in recognizing a right to same-sex marriage, which he argues does not exist in the U.S. Constitution and violates natural law.

 Holt has also strongly opposed the 2009 decision in Varnum v.
 Brien, which recognized the right of same-sex couples to marry in Iowa.
 He has pushed in previous legislative sessions for a constitutional amendment to overturn that decision, citing "judicial overreach" as a primary concern.

+Committee assignments

+As of January 2025, Holt serves on the following committees in the Iowa House.